turbolinks/turbolinks/README.md

 Include [`dist/turbolinks.js`](dist/turbolinks.js) in your application’s JavaScript bundle.

+Turbolinks automatically initializes itself when loaded via a standalone `<script>` tag or a traditional concatenated JavaScript bundle.
+If you load Turbolinks as a CommonJS or AMD module, first require the module, then call the provided `start()` function.

 ### Installation Using Ruby on Rails

 Your Ruby on Rails application can use the [`turbolinks` RubyGem](https://github.com/turbolinks/turbolinks-rails) to install Turbolinks.
 This gem contains a Rails engine which integrates seamlessly with the Rails asset pipeline.